A Fresh Perspective on the Everyday

 Glimpse What’s to Come

-Sketching a younger generations’ perspectives navigating between tradition and change
+Sketching how people navigate between tradition and change

 People